sm360/cronitor-client/README.md

 # cronitor-client

 ## What is it ?
-cronitor-client is a simple Java library designed to help you monitoring, with www.cronitor.io, the routines of your Java projects.
+Cronitor-client is a simple Java library designed to help monitor your app.
+With the help of www.cronitor.io, you can easily monitor the routines of your Java projects.

 ## How to install it on your Maven project ?
 Simply add this line in your pom.xml file :